 Is a 6-digit number to designate the EAST/WEST position in the grid.
 The grids are the widest at the equator.
 Since each grid has a different width, a system was created to measure the distance across a grid starting from the vertical center-line of each grid as opposed to starting from the left or right edge of a grid.
 The center line of each grid is called the central meridian.
 The central meridian is always assigned an easting value of 500,000 meters East.
 It is expressed as 500,000 mE.
 As you move west of the central meridian the easting will be a number less than 500,000.
 As you move to the east of the central meridian the easting will be a number greater than 500,000.
 An easting of zero will never occur, since a zone is never more than 674,000 meters wide.
 Northing:

 The second number is called the Northing.
 It is a 7-digit number that designates how many meters you are north or south of the equator.
 0 North begins at the Equator for measurements going north.
 To avoid negative numbers, the number 10,000,000 has been set at the Equator as a starting point for Northing values south of the Equator.
 Northing values count down from this number going south of the Equator.

 At the Equator the widest zone is 674,000 meters.
 So the zone would start at 163,000 meters on the left and end at 837,000 meters on the right at the Equator.

-674,000 / 2 = 337,000.500,000 - 337,000 equals 163,000
+674,000 / 2 = 337,000.
+500,000 - 337,000 equals 163,000

-NORTHING

-The Northing values on the map are the number of meters north or south of the Equator.
+NORTHING The Northing values on the map are the number of meters north or south of the Equator.
 To avoid negative numbers, Northing values start at 10,000,000 M at the Equator (when going south) and count down.
 North of the Equator, the numbers on the map are the actual number of meters from the Equator.

-You only have to plot the last 3 numbers.
+10,000 meter digit 1,000 meter 100,000 meter digits digit(s) 16 S 0572450 3763650 N Map Zone You only have to plot the last 3 numbers.
 The rest of the coordinate values are provided on the map

-Read EASTING First

-Then Read NORTHING
+Read EASTING First Then Read NORTHING

-Each tic = 100 meters on this grid reader

-House coordinates = 0541450mE 4789650mN
+Each tic = 100 meters on this grid reader House coordinates = 0541450mE 4789650mN

 Using GPS with Map/Compass

-(Verify the datum on the map matches the datum set in the GPS)
+Dist to Dest Bearing

+k ) T

+Moving Time

+RTY N ROAD

+N WENDY

 Plotting GPS to Map

-- Find current location with GPS - 2) Use scale card to plot current location on the map
+- 1) Find current location with GPS

+- 2) Use scale card to plot current location on the map

 Plotting Map to GPS

-- Plot location on map of where you want to go with a scale card - Enter plotted coordinates into the GPS as a new waypoint
+- 1) Plot location on map of where you want to go with a scale card

+- 2) Enter plotted coordinates into the GPS as a new waypoint

+GPS Setup GPS units vary on how to set them up, but the following items should be setup on any unit prior to use.
+Settings should match the format and datum being used.

+Distance

+Position Format

+Map Datum

 Communicating Location

+If you are lost and can communicate with search personnel, try to give them the following info:

-General Location
+- General Location (big picture)

-Type Of Navigation Grid Used
+- Type Of Navigation Grid Used

-Grid Location (Easting Then Northing)
+- Grid Location (Easting Then Northing)

-Direction Of Travel If Moving
+- Direction Of Travel If Moving

+Note: